dleeapho/sandbox/product-construction-plan.md

 Tasks
 -----

-To reach the objective the main effort will be to extend source-build to enable automatic dependency flow between repo builds and enable optimized product builds.
+To reach the objective the main effort will be to extend source-build to aggregate constituent enable repo builds uniformly then enable optimized product builds.
 These are large tasks with significant technical hurdles to be surmounted— we need to continue to iterate on designs for these tasks.
 Overall, the approach is to be scenario-focused, eg enable automatic dependency flow for